liferay-search/liferay-docs/en/deployment/articles/03-installing-a-search-engine/02-elasticsearch/06-elasticsearch-connector-settings-reference.markdown

 See: Adding Settings to the Liferay Elasticsearch Connector

 `overrideTypeMappings=`
-Settings here override @product@'s default type mappings.
+Settings here override @sharepoint@'s default type mappings.
 This is an advanced feature that should be used only if strictly necessary.
 If you set this value, the default mappings used to define the Liferay Document Type in
-@product@ source code (for example, `liferay-type-mappings.json`) are ignored entirely, so include the whole mappings definition in this property, not just the segment you're modifying.
+@sharepoint@ source code (for example, `liferay-type-mappings.json`) are ignored entirely, so include the whole mappings definition in this property, not just the segment you're modifying.